He remembered their promise.

 His eyes had filled up with tears.

 “How can this happen to her?
 She just brought me lunch this morning and I put a Dashain tika on her forehead just few hours ago.
-How didn’t maa Durga protect her?”
+Why didn’t maa Durga protect her?”

-“I’m so sorry sir but accidents like this happen so suddenly.”
-She tried to console her.
+“I’m so sorry for your loss sir, I don’t understand why god does this to beautiful souls.”
+She tried to console him.
 “But like this, she is only going to suffer more, let her rest in peace.”

 “How can I say ‘yes’ to take the life of my own daughter?” he cried.